cloudmesh/classes/docs/source/i523/2017/course/lifestyle.rst

 * http://pages.cs.wisc.edu/~beechung/icml11-tutorial/

-Unit 22.
 Item-based Collaborative Filtering and its Technologies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We move on to item-based collaborative filtering where items